2018 cricket pitch fixing and betting scandal: Galle pitch fixing

 The groundsman, Tharanga Indika, who is in-charge of the cricket ground was found guilty for helping the bookmakers to engage in match-fixing after allowing them to doctor the pitch conditions.
 The allegations were revealed by the Al Jazeera news network which filmed both the groundsman and the other match fixers on their targets of match-fixing.

 Robin Morris was intended to have influenced in fixing allegations relating to Sri Lankan home matches for attempting pitch tampering by the ICC during Sri Lanka's 2nd test match against Australia in Galle and Sri Lanka's 1st test match against India in Galle.
 Morris was reported to have given bribes to groundsman, Tharanga Indika, who works as the groundsman at the Galle International Stadium to monitor the pitch conditions in those two home matches played by Sri Lanka against Australia in 2016 and India in 2017, and was noticed to have earned from betting after analyzing the Galle pitch conditions.
 However, he denied all of the allegations against him, as revealed by Al Jazeera.
-He later revealed that he didn't place money for betting after analyzing the Galle pitch conditions in 2016 and 2017.
+He later revealed that he did not place money for betting after analyzing the Galle pitch conditions in 2016 and 2017.

 On 30 May 2018, the SLC said that a new pitch was formed replacing the pitch referred by Al Jazeera in its documentary film.

 Sri Lanka v Australia 2016

 Robin Morris explained that the Galle pitch was prepared in favour of the bowlers of the Sri Lankan cricket team during the 2nd test against Australia in 2016 where Sri Lanka managed to win the match by a massive margin of 229 runs.
 Australia lost all 20 wickets within 3 days and batting 501 balls.
 The groundsman said that the Galle wicket for the Australian test was prepared deliberately for the bowlers by preparing the pitch poorly without using a roller.
 He also ensured the bookmakers that the five-day test match would finish within three days rather than end in a draw.
 After knowing about the pitch conditions, the match-fixers made money by betting that the match would not end in a draw.
-The Australian cricket team also raised concerns over the pitch conditions at the time of the test match as they felt that the pitch didn't help the batters.
+The Australian cricket team also raised concerns over the pitch conditions at the time of the test match as they felt that the pitch did not help the batters.
 Australian players including Steve Smith, David Warner, and Nathan Lyon complained to the match officials about the poor pitch conditions after a thrashing loss to Sri Lanka.